Consideration of Deferred Action for Childhood Arrivals (DACA)

 To make a service request, you must call the USCIS Contact Center at 800-375-5283.
 For people who are deaf, hard of hearing, or have a speech disability: TTY 800-767-1833.
 A USCIS representative will then forward your request to the proper USCIS office.
 Your service request will be reviewed for accuracy and USCIS will send you a letter informing you of its decision.

 Certain travel outside the United States may affect the continuous residence guideline.
 Traveling outside the U.S. before Aug.
 15, 2012, will not interrupt your continuous residence if the travel was brief, casual, and innocent.
-If you travel outside the United States after Aug.
-15, 2012, and before we decide your request for DACA, you will not be considered for DACA.
+If you travel outside the United States on or after Aug.
+15, 2012, and before we decide on your request for DACA, you will not be considered for DACA.

 The following chart explains whether your travel will affect your continuous residence.